motivate-soft/react-scss/README.md

 ## Payment

 Please don't mention about Payoneer or Paypal in freealancer.

-fangguoqiang001@126.com
+rikabaiy@outlook.com

-This is my wife's paypal account.
+This is my wife's payoneer account.
 Please send through this account.

 jn_kgn1018@outlook.com